Ravenstine/skillex/README.md

 }
 ```

-How did it do that???

-The compiler looked at the utterance you wrote and derived an intent name, a sample utterance, an a slot including the slot type!
+The compiler looked at the utterance samples you wrote and guessed the slot type!
 When you define a slot in your intent by itself with no type specified, it will attempt to guess the type based on the name if it matches an Amazon built-in slot type.
-We'll learn about defining types later on.
-For now, this will work perfectly.
+If you didn't specify a type, and the name you use doesn't match a built-in type, it will default to `AMAZON.LITERAL`.

+As you can see, the model builder will also add the required intents for you if you don't specify them yourself.

-Upload this schema in the Skill Builder and build the interaction model.
-When that's done, reinvoke your skill by saying "Alexa, open my skill."
+Deploy your skill and then reinvoke your skill by saying "Alexa, open my skill."

 Oh, snap!
 It asked you what your favorite animal is but still did nothing with your response!
 Let's see if we can get it to talk back with the name you gave it.